 Bergoo is a tiny town located in the state of West Virginia.
 With a population of 64 people and just one neighborhood, Bergoo is the 274th largest community in West Virginia.
-Much of the housing stock in Bergoo was built prior to World War II, making it one of the older and more historic towns in the country.
+Bergoo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Bergoo is a blue-collar town, with 37.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bergoo, you'll notice that it is more blue-collar than most other communities in America.
+37.50% of Bergoo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bergoo is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Bergoo who work in office and administrative support (41.67%), healthcare suport services (20.83%), and sales jobs (0.00%).

-A relatively large number of people in Bergoo telecommute to their jobs.
-Overall, about 20.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Bergoo is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Bergoo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bergoo’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bergoo has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bergoo has few renters and college students.
 But the biggest reason it is quieter in Bergoo than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bergoo may be for you.